Event FAQs

 A university can be the recipient or a subcontractor of an award resultant from a solution submission.
 Note that the primary award vehicle is anticipated to be a contract, therefore entities will need to be registered in the System for Award Management (SAM) for all awards.
 Additionally, the applicable DPAP Policy only permits fixed-price type awards.

-Will this solicitation be offered as a small business, 8aSetaside, Full and Open or Direct Award?
+Will CSO solicitations be offered as a small business, 8aSetaside, Full and Open or Direct Award?

 Is the funding currently allocated?
 If not, can you provide an estimated allocation date?